ytechie/ytechie-blog/src/documents/2008/03/how-many-hours-per-week-should-you-work/index.html.md

 But what if you don't work at a software company?
 Or more specifically, your boss has no idea how good of a job you're actually doing?
 Your boss is going to start looking for a metric to put a number on your performance.

 *   Lines of code?
 Yuck!
-Everyone should know by now this is a horrible metric, and probably opposite of reality.*   Least number of bugs entered?
-This doesn't make sense, this will end up being proportional to the amount of actual productivity.*   Number of hours worked?
+Everyone should know by now this is a horrible metric, and probably opposite of reality.
+*   Least number of bugs entered?
+This doesn't make sense, this will end up being proportional to the amount of actual productivity.
+*   Number of hours worked?

 Do you think the last one could really happen?
 Well it did to me.
 Someone in the company ran a report, and a red flag was raised because I didn't work the arbitrary number of hours that was secretly expected of me.
-I averaged 41.6 hours, but was expected to work 43\.
+I averaged 41.6 hours in the office, but was expected to work 43.
 The average expected workweek for an industrialized nation, is 32-40 hours.
 When France standardized on the 35 hour work week, **[studies showed that their productivity stayed the same](http://itotd.com/articles/351/work-week-and-vacation-variances/)** I've read countless articles saying that employees that worked more, usually got less done.
 I was putting in overtime!
 However, after all my hard work, my world came crashing down.
 For the first time in my professional life, I was viewed as a dispassionate, lazy employee.

 The solution my boss came up with?
 Put in more time.
-I was outraged.
-I had prided myself on my time management skills, and now I was being insulted?
+I had prided myself on my time management skills, and this was the result?

 It turns out I was being compared to employees that had completely different jobs than me.
 Of course I look bad.
 Joe the janitor works 60 hours per week!
 He's much more valuable!
 That fact that I managed to build a complete e-commerce site in 4 months no longer means anything.
 He even explained that they didn't know how else to gauge performance.